uts-mdsi-ilab2-synergy/addrmatcher/README.md

 How the Address Matching Works?
 -------------------------------
 #### 1. Address-based matching
 The idea behind the address-based matching function is comparing the similarity between two addresses.
 The more similar the strings are, the more likely both addresses are identical.
-Therefore, the package adopted the edit-distance method (Levenshtein, Jaro, and Jaro-Winkler) to quantifies text similarity based on the minimum number of operations required to transform one string to the other.
+Therefore, the package adopted the edit-distance method (Levenshtein, Jaro, and Jaro-Winkler) to quantify text similarity based on the minimum number of operations required to transform one string to the other.
-The package performed address matching by comparing the similarity of the input address with the reference dataset.
+The package performs address matching by comparing the similarity of the input address with the reference dataset.
 The function then returns the address and its corresponding regional level that has the highest similarity ratio.

 ![file structure](https://raw.githubusercontent.com/uts-mdsi-ilab2-synergy/addrmatcher/main/docs/images/file-structure.png)